Who killed Pim Fortuyn?

 Schröder's appearance was premeditated.
 Schröder's line saying that the Netherlands were loosing their image of tolerance, was the headline in the 8 o'clock news on Dutch television (NOS Journaal).
 No mention was there of a context.
 That also smelled of conspiracy, a biased opinion of the editors of the 8 o'clock news.
 (It must be said however, Herr Schröder, that the journalists of your country are generally far more professional than their Dutch counterparts as can be witnessed in 'heute', 'heute journal', Tagesschau and Tagesthemen.)

-Pim Fortuyn was no Dutch Haider, nor was he the Dutch Le Pen
+Pim Fortuyn was no Dutch Haider, nor was he a Dutch Le Pen

 made his entry in the Dutch political arena in the fall of 2001.
 He published